 35km (22 miles) W of Golfito by water (90km/56 miles by road); 85km (53 miles) S of Palmar Norte

 Don’t let its small size and languid pace fool you.
-Puerto Jiménez ★ is a bustling little burg, where rough jungle gold-panners mix with wealthy ecotourists, budget backpackers, serious surfers, and a smattering of celebrities seeking a small dose of anonymity and escape.
-Located on the southeastern tip of the Osa Peninsula, the town itself is just a couple of streets wide in any direction, with a ubiquitous soccer field, a handful of general stores, some inexpensive sodas (diners), and several bars.
+Puerto Jiménez ★ is a bustling little burg, where rough jungle gold-panners mix with wealthy ecotourists, budget backpackers, serious surfers, and the occasional celebrity seeking a small dose of anonymity and escape.
+LLocated on the Golfo Dulce shoreline in the eastern Osa Peninsula, the town is just a few streets wide in any direction, with a soccer field, a few general stores, budget hotels, tourism offices, an airstrip, some inexpensive sodas, and several bars.
 Scarlet macaws fly overhead, and mealy parrots provide wake-up calls.

-Corcovado National Park has its headquarters here, and this town makes an excellent base for exploring this vast wilderness area.
+Corcovado National Park has its park service headquarters here, and the town makes an excellent base for exploring this vast wilderness area.
 Signs in English on walls around town advertise a variety of tours, including a host of activities outside of the park.
-If the in-town accommodations are too budget-oriented, you’ll find several far more luxurious places farther south on the Osa Peninsula.
+If the in-town accommodations are too basic, you’ll find several far more luxurious places farther south on the Osa Peninsula.

-This is also a prime surf spot.
-Cabo Matapalo (the southern tip of the Osa Peninsula) is home to several very dependable right point breaks.
-When it’s working, the waves at Pan Dulce and Backwash actually connect, and can provide rides almost as long and tiring as those to be had in more famous Pavones.
+Cabo Matapalo (the southern tip of the peninsula) is a prime surf spot, home to several dependable right point breaks.
+Sometimes the waves at Pan Dulce and Backwash actually connect, and can provide rides almost as long as those to be had in the more famous Pavones.